ktor-doc-jp/ktor-doc-jp/advanced/engines.md

 ### The `ApplicationEngine` and `BaseApplicationEngine`

-The interface `ApplicationEngine`, with an abstract implementation `BaseApplicationEngine` is the one in charge of starting and stopping the application.
-It holds the `ApplicationEngineEnvironment` and the constructed configuration of the application.
+The interface `ApplicationEngine` with an abstract implementation of `BaseApplicationEngine` starts and stops the application.
+It holds the `ApplicationEngineEnvironment` as well as the constructed configuration of the application.

 This class has two methods:

-* The `start` method: it should connect to the `ApplicationEngineEnvironment.connectors` that come from the environment, start the environment, and to start and configure the engine to trigger an execute of the `application` pipeline for each HTTP request with an `ApplicationCall`.
+* The `start` method: connects to the `ApplicationEngineEnvironment.connectors` (from the environment), starts the environment, and starts and configures the engine to trigger execution of the `application` pipeline for each HTTP request with an `ApplicationCall`
-* The `stop` method: should stop the engine, the environment and to unregister all the things registered by the start method.
+* The `stop` method: stops the engine and the environment, and unregisters all items registered by the `start` method

-The `BaseApplicationEngine` exposes an `ApplicationEngineEnvironment` passed to the constructor, while creates an `EnginePipeline` used as intermediary to pre-intercept the application pipeline.
-It also installs default transformations the the receive and end pipelines and logs the defined connection endpoints.
+The `BaseApplicationEngine` exposes an `ApplicationEngineEnvironment` passed to the constructor and creates an `EnginePipeline`, which is used as an intermediary to pre-intercept the application pipeline.
+It also installs default transformations in the send and receive pipelines, and logs the defined connection endpoints.

 For example: